VainF/Torch-Pruning/README.md

 torch.save(model, 'model.pth') # save the model object
 model_loaded = torch.load('model.pth') # no load_state_dict
 ```

-This example shows the basic pipeline of pruning with DependencyGraph.
+This example demonstrates the fundamental pruning pipeline using DepGraph.
 Note that resnet.conv1 is coupled with several layers.
-Let's inspect the group and check how a pruning operation "triggers" other ones.
+Let' inspect the resulting group and observe how a pruning operation can "trigger" other ones.

 ```
 --------------------------------